alecpblevins/GaryFilms/README.md

 Welcome to GaryFilms!
 Refer to the user manual below:

-Menu.java
-com212/com212_Final
-⧫ GaryFilms ⧫

-To access the menu’s functions, enter the corresponding number:
+To access the menu’s functions, run Menu.java and enter the corresponding number:

 1. Create new customer account
 2. Add a movie to the database